-Use the solrct1 utility to manage a SolrCloud deployment.
+Use the solrctl utility to manage a SolrCloud deployment.
 You can manipulate SolrCloud collections, SolrCloud collection instance directories, and individual cores.

 A SolrCloud collection is the top-level object for indexing documents and providing a query interface.
-Each SolrCloud collection must be associated with an instance directory.
-Although, different collections can use the same instance directory.
-Each SolrCloud collection is typically replicated (sharded) among several SolrCloud instances.
-Each replica is called a SolrCloud core and is assigned to an individual SolrCloud host.
-The assignment process is managed automatically, although you can apply fine-grained control over each individual core using the core command.
+Each collection must be associated with an instance directory.
+Different collections can use the same instance directory.
+Each collection is typically replicated among several SolrCloud instances.
+Each replica is called a core and is assigned to an individual Solr service.
+The assignment process is managed automatically, although you can apply fine-grained control over each individual core using the solrctl core command.
 A typical deployment workflow with solrctl consists of:

-- Deploying the ZooKeeper coordination service. - Deploying solr-server daemons to each host. - Initializing the state of the ZooKeeper coordination service using init command. - Starting each solr-server daemon. - · Establishing a configuration. - If using Configs, creating a config from a config template. - If using instance directories, generating an instance directory and uploading the instance directory to ZooKeeper. - Associating a new collection with the name of the config or instance directory.
+- Deploying the ZooKeeper coordination service. - Deploying solr-server daemons to each host. - Initializing the state of the ZooKeeper coordination service using init command. - Starting each solr-server daemon. - Establishing a configuration. - If using Configs, creating a config from a config template. - If using instance directories, generating an instance directory and uploading the instance directory to ZooKeeper. - Associating a new collection with the name of the config or instance directory.